WuXi Biologics: Suzhou, China

 As of March 2021, WuXi Biologics will have two sites located in the city of Suzhou, China.

 On March 18, 2021, WuXi Biologics announced a purchase agreement with CBC Group which will allow it to acquire over a 90% interest in CMAB Biopharma Group.
 The transaction is expected to close in the second quarter of 2021.
 Along with the controlling stake, WuXi Biologics will also acquire a 7000L bioreactor capacity manufacturing facility (MFG21) in Suzhou and associated liquid and lyophilization (DP21) fill and finish production lines.
 A second site, opened in 2014 is 108,716 sqft and was the first non-governmentally affiliated biosafety testing facility in Asia.
 The facility performs cell line characterization, viral clearance validation studies, and unprocessed bulk lot release.

 Chengdu, China

-Currently slated to open in 2023, the Chengdu facility (MFG12) will be a 1.3 e6sqft, with an integrated manufacturing center for innovative biologics and dedicated to R&D and commercial-scale bulk API production with an initial bioreactor capacity of 48,000 liter for commercial production and 5,000 liter for clinical production.
+Currently slated to open in 2023, the Chengdu facility (MFG12) will be a 1.3 e6sqft, with an integrated manufacturing center for innovative biologics and dedicated to R&D and commercial-scale bulk active pharmaceutical ingredient (API) production with an initial bioreactor capacity of 48,000 liter for commercial production and 5,000 liter for clinical production.